Take a rest to come back even stronger

 It is always necessary to prove the time restrictions before taking a leave of absence.
 Here are some possible proofs:

-Please submit the proof along with the relevant application to the Student Service Centre.
+You should apply for leave of absence online via Friedolin 2.0.
+Instructions can be found here.External link The relevant supporting documents must be enclosed with the application for leave of absence.
 If you are uncertain which documents may be necessary, please visit the Student Service Centre or contact us via service deskExternal link.

 Leave of absence must always be requested BEFORE the start of the respective semester.
-In justified exceptional cases, a leave of absence is also possible during the current semester.
+In justified exceptional cases (if the reason only becomes apparent during the course of the semester), a leave of absence is also possible during the current semester.
 A retrospective leave of absence for a completed semester is not possible.

 In principle, no study and examniation achievements within the scope of the Basic Law may be made during the leave of absence.
 In some cases, however, there are also exceptions (see in particular § 17 (6) of the Matriculation Regulation).
 Very important, of course, is the appropriate coordination with yout competent examination office.